 Prophylactic antibiotics may be prescribed for infective endocarditis, mitral valve prolapsed with regurgitation, or indwelling catheters placed near the right side of the heart[Tong: 2000].

-Anticipatory guidance materials for providers are available through: Oral Health Pocket Guide.
+Anticipatory guidance materials for providers are available through: Oral Health Pocket Guide (Bright Futures).
 Fluoride levels for local water sources can be found through the Centers for Disease Control and Prevention at: My Water's Fluoride.

 521.00, Dental caries

 784.99, Other symptoms involving head and neck (halitosis)

 V07.8, Other specified prophylactic measure (e.g. sealant application)